The role of counting quantifiers in laminar set systems: Transducing laminar trees

-\begin{claim} For any set $B$ and $s$ the tip of $B$ such that $B$ and $s$ satisfy properties (i)-(iv) the tree $H_B^{\uparrow}$ does not contain any node which is not contained in $F^{\uparrow}$. \end{claim} \begin{claimproof} Our argument essentially amounts to showing that there are not enough leaves from $A$ in any subtree of $T$ with root in $V(H_B^{\uparrow})\setminus V(F^{\uparrow})$ in order for $B$ to satisfy properties (i)-(iv).
+\begin{claim} For any set $B$ with tip $s$ such that $B$ and $s$ satisfy properties (i)-(iv) the tree $H_B^{\uparrow}$ does not contain any node which is not contained in $F^{\uparrow}$. \end{claim} \begin{claimproof} Our argument essentially amounts to showing that there are not enough leaves from $A$ in any subtree of $T$ with root in $V(H_B^{\uparrow})\setminus V(F^{\uparrow})$ in order for $B$ to satisfy properties (i)-(iv).
+See \cref{fig:claim14} for an illustration.
 To argue this formally, let $t$ be a node which is contained in $H_B^{\uparrow}$ but not in $F^{\uparrow}$ and has maximum depth with this property.
 Let $(p_0,p_1,\dots, p_{\ell})$ with $p_0=s$ and $p_{\ell}=t$ be the path in $H_B^{\uparrow}$ from $s$ to $t$.
-We first observe that no node of $p_0,\dots, p_{\ell}$ can be missed by $B$ as they are contained in $H_B^{\uparrow}$ which implies that at least one descendant must be contained in $B$ for each of $p_0,\dots, p_{\ell}$.
-Property (i) implies that $p_0=s$ is single-branched by $B$.
-Then by property (iv) and since $p_1$ cannot be missed or be a leaf, we conclude that $p_1$ is fully-branched.
+First observe that no node of $p_0,\dots, p_{\ell}$ can be missed by $B$ as they are contained in $H_B^{\uparrow}$ which implies that at least one descendant must be contained in $B$ for each of $p_0,\dots, p_{\ell}$.
+Property (ii) implies that $p_0=s$ is single-branched by $B$.
+By property (iv) and since $p_1$ cannot be missed or be a leaf, we conclude that $p_1$ is fully-branched.
 By property (iii) and because $p_2$ cannot be a leaf, this implies that $p_2$ is single-branched by $B$.
 Using a recursive argument, we conclude that $p_{i}$ must be fully-branched by $B$ if $i$ is odd and $p_i$ is single-branched by $B$ if $i$ is even for every $i\in \{0,\dots, \ell\}$.